Home health agencies are required to give people with Original Medicare written notices in certain situations.

 “Notice of Medicare Non-Coverage” (NOMNC)

-Your home health agency will give you a NOMNC when all of your Medicare-covered services are ending.
-This notice will tell you when the services will end and how to appeal if you think the services are ending too soon.
+Your home health agency will give you a NOMNC at least 2 days before all covered services end.
+This written notice will tell you when your covered services will end and how to appeal if you think the services are ending too soon.
 The NOMNC tells you how to contact your Beneficiary and Family Centered Care Quality Improvement Organization (BFCC-QIO) to ask for a fast appeal.
 If you don’t get this notice, ask for it.

 If you decide to ask for a fast appeal, call the BFCC-QIO within the timeframe listed on the notice.
 After you request a fast appeal, you’ll get a second notice with more information about why your care is ending.
 The BFCC-QIO may ask you questions about your case.
 To help your case, ask your doctor for information, which you can submit to the BFCC-QIO.